hassy/hassy.github.com/_posts/2021-01-20-production-load-testing.md

 Production load tests will usually need to generate a lot of traffic, more than a handful of machines can create.
 How easy is it to run distributed tests, e.g. a load test from 100 nodes for example?

 (Ability to generate a large amount of traffic isn't the only reason to want to distribute load generation.
-For example, using a large number of nodes can help spread traffic more evenly, as some load balancer will use source IPs for load balancing.)
+For example, using a large number of nodes can help spread traffic more evenly, as some load balancers will use source IPs for load balancing.)

 ### How about geographical distribution?